KJH0616/SMTSP-SFS/README.md

 ## Repository Structure
 * Dataset Directory:
   * Contains all the benchmark datasets organized by due date conditions
-  * Loose Due date/
+  * /Loose Due date
-  * Tight Due date/
+  * /Tight Due date

 * Subdirectories:
   * The datasets are categorized based on the number of jobs in each instance.